Crowlees Self Evaluation Form 2017 -18

 - Outcomes for Pupils

 - Pupils usually enter school with skills in line with, or slightly above, those typically expected for their age and, by the time they start Year 1, have made substantial progress (see next section).
-This strong progress is sustained through KS1 with most pupils exceeding the new 6 band measure of expected progress in Year 1 and Year 2 and over 35% on track to exceed end of year expectations.
-Historically, this has been evidenced by the proportions of pupils exceeding level 2b and the APS (significantly above average since 2011) having attained a GLD.
-KS1 work analyses confirm strong and sustained progress from all starting points and pupils’ work corroborates the accuracy of January 2016 data drawn from tracking.
+This strong progress is sustained through KS1 with most pupils on track to meet or exceed age related expectations by the end of KS1 (80%-90%).
+Historically, this has been evidenced by the proportions of pupils exceeding expected levels having attained a GLD.
+KS1 work analyses confirm strong and sustained progress from all starting points and pupils’ work corroborates the accuracy of Autumn 2017 data drawn from tracking.

 - The quality of teaching of reading is outstanding because teachers carefully select resources appropriate to each pupil to supplement ‘letters and sounds’ and deliver lessons to pupils in ability bands.
-Consequently, the proportions reaching the phonic standard are consistently well above average, including a significant number of ‘emerging’ pupils (end EY) with no significant difference in the performance of boys and girls.
+Consequently, the proportions reaching the phonic standard are consistently well above average.
+Percentages remain well above the national average.
 Throughout school, pupils read widely and often to a high standard with fluency appropriate to their age.

 - Effectiveness of Early Years Provision

 - Children make rapid and sustained progress through the Early Years because the leader drives and supports the team to focus provision around independent application and practice of basic skills from the outset to particular areas of learning and specific (groups of) pupils (identified from children’s baseline results).
-As a result, the proportion of pupils attaining a GLD has risen year-on-year because this intervention promotes several key areas of learning and focuses children’s learning to gaps in development.
-Consequently, in 2015 10% pupils exceeded the GLD; a further 5% only missed one area to exceed the GLD and the proportions of pupils reaching ELG were comparatively high to national figures.
+As a result, the proportion of pupils attaining a GLD remains high year-on -year because this intervention promotes several key areas of learning and focuses children’s learning to gaps in development.
+Overall pupils achieving GLD 80.3% (70% NA).

 What the parents think….